Frank Greenleaf: Quebec Amateur Hockey Association

 Greenleaf was named to the QAHA registration committee in April 1924, when its constitution was being revised to have teams register directly with the association instead of via the leagues.
 He supervised all applications for registration for hockey in Quebec when it became mandatory for players to have an Amateur Athletic Union of Canada (AAU of C) registrant card, and regularly attended AAU of C meetings.
 He chaired the meeting which founded the Western Intermediate Hockey League in December 1926, and was named an honorary patron of the league based at Loyola College in Notre-Dame-de-Grâce.

 Greenleaf was unanimously elected to succeed Leo Burns as president of the QAHA in April 1927.
 He appointed a special committee to revise the constitution and by-laws to resolve a lack of clarity that had resulted recurring petty differences.
 Greenleaf chaired a meeting requested by the leagues to discuss a "one-man, one-league" regulation.
 QAHA by-laws at the time allowed for a person to play for a team operated by his employer and one other recreational team.
 The leagues felt that players were fatigued, and agreed that by limiting a player to one team and playing fewer games it would increase the overall quality of hockey and subsequently improve the QAHA's results in the Allan Cup playoffs for the national senior ice hockey championship of Canada.
 The leagues were also concerned about increasing competition for players by commercial leagues, and Greenleaf issued a warning that anyone who played on teams outside of its jurisdiction would be ineligible for QAHA or Allan Cup games.

 Greenleaf was one of the founders of the Mount Royal Junior Hockey League in 1928, which created a venue for junior ice hockey talent to develop and be regularly featured on Saturday afternoons at the Montreal Forum.
 He also facilitated the revival of the local church hockey league which had folded in 1920.
 A six-team league was formed in 1928, and Greenleaf agreed to donate a trophy awarded to the season's most valuable player.

 Discussions arose over the number of teams which should be admitted to a league's playoffs in 1929.
-Greenleaf ruled that each league could chose its own format as long as the deadline to declare a champion was met.
+Greenleaf ruled that each league could choose its own format as long as the deadline to declare a champion was met.
 He also instructed all leagues to implemented consistent ice hockey rules as used in the rest of Canada.
 He declined re-election in April 1930 after three years as president, although he returned to the executive committee a year later following a high turnover of executives.